ColorPicker#

 Core#

-• disabled (boolean): Whether the widget is editable
+• disabled (boolean): Whether the widget is interactive or read-only.

-• hex: Hexadecimal color value (e.g. ‘#ff0000’)
+• hex: Hexadecimal color value (e.g., ‘#ff0000’)

-• rgb: RGB color value (e.g. ‘rgb(255, 0, 0)’)
+• rgb: RGB color value (e.g., ‘rgb(255, 0, 0)’)

-• rgba: RGBA color value with alpha (e.g. ‘rgba(255, 0, 0, 0.5)’)
+• rgba: RGBA color value with alpha channel (e.g., ‘rgba(255, 0, 0, 0.5)’)

-• hsl: HSL color value (e.g. ‘hsl(0, 100%, 50%)’)
+• hsl: HSL color value (e.g., ‘hsl(0, 100%, 50%)’)

-• hsv: HSV color value (e.g. ‘hsv(0, 100%, 100%)’)
+• hsv: HSV color value (e.g., ‘hsv(0, 100%, 100%)’)

-• value (color): A hexadecimal RGB color value
+• value (color): The current color value

 Display#

-• label (str): The title of the widget
+• label (str): The descriptive label displayed above the widget

-• size (Literal["small", "medium", "large"]): The size of the input field.
-One of:
+• size (Literal["small", "medium", "large"]): The visual size of the input field

-• variant (Literal["filled", "outlined", "standard"]): The variant of the input field.
+• variant (Literal["filled", "outlined", "standard"]): The visual style variant of the input field

 Styling#

-• sx (dict): Component level styling API.
+• sx (dict): Component-level styling API for fine-grained customization.

-• theme_config (dict): Theming API.
+• theme_config (dict): Theming API for consistent design system integration.

 Aliases#

-For compatibility with Panel certain parameters are allowed as aliases:
+For compatibility with existing Panel code, certain parameters have aliases:

 • name: Alias for label